Tablespace Management in Oracle.

 READ WRITE :

-If we keep tablespace Read WRITE then users can perform select operations but not insert,update and delete operations.
+If we keep tablespace Read WRITE then users can perform select ,insert,update and delete operations.

 To keep in Read Write we need follow below syntax